-Even though a solar system has high installation costs, the benefits will eventually outweigh the expenses.
-It’s a long-term investment that can benefit any home or business owner.
+Even though solar systems have high installation costs, the benefits will eventually outweigh the expenses.
+It’s a long-term incentive that can benefit any home or business owner.

 How does snow affect solar panels?

-Can you still generate solar energy in a province that’s blanketed in snow for half the year?
+Can you still generate power in a province that’s blanketed in snow for half the year?

 The answer is yes.
 Here’s why:

-Solar panels are angled for optimal energy production.
-And this has another advantage: when snow falls on them, it will naturally slide off.
-If your panels are on the roof, the sun will melt the snow throughout the day.
+Solar panels are angled for optimal power production.
+And this has another benefit: when snow falls on them, it will naturally slide off.
+If your panels are on the roof, the snow throughout the day.
 You won’t need to worry about clearing them off; nature will take care of that for you.

 Contrary to what you might think, cold weather doesn’t decrease how effective solar panels are—it actually enhances it.
 The only downside to the winters is that the days are shorter, which means there are fewer hours of sunlight.